zachsents/SBOL-Home/README.md

   docker-compose up
 ```

-The app will be exposed on at http://localhost:3001.
+The app will be exposed at http://localhost:3001.